nikhatraghna/aqi-predictor/README.md

 - **Source consistency:** the model is trained and served on Open-Meteo data; AQICN/OpenWeather feed only the live dashboard panel.
 - **Feature store as source of truth:** CI restores features from Hopsworks rather than committing parquet files.
-- **Honest evaluation:** leakage-free nested CV, R²-gap overfitting check, and a clearly-labeled hindcast.
+- **Honest evaluation:** leakage-free nested CV and an R²-gap overfitting check, with a true forward forecast reported alongside a clearly-labeled backtest.